Slate5/syscall_intercept/doc/libsyscall_intercept.3.md

 ```

 # ENVIRONMENT VARIABLES #
-Three environment variables control the operation of the library:
+Several environment variables control the operation of the library:

-*INTERCEPT_LOG* -- when set, the library logs each syscall intercepted
+_INTERCEPT_LOG_ -- When set, the library logs each intercepted syscall
 to a file.
-If it ends with "-" the path of the file is formed by appending
+If the variable ends with "-", the filename is suffixed with
-a process id to the value provided in the environment variable.
-E.g.: initializing the library in a process with pid 123 when the
+the process ID.
+E.g., for a process with PID 123 and INTERCEPT\_LOG set
-INTERCEPT_LOG is set to "intercept.log-" will result in a log file named
-intercept.log-123.
+to "intercept.log-", the resulting log file would be "intercept.log-123".

-*INTERCEPT_LOG_TRUNC* -- when set to 0, the log file from INTERCEPT_LOG
+_INTERCEPT_LOG_TRUNC_ -- When set to 0, the log file specified by
-is not truncated.
+INTERCEPT\_LOG is not truncated.

-*INTERCEPT_HOOK_CMDLINE_FILTER* -- when set, the library
+_INTERCEPT_HOOK_CMDLINE_FILTER_ -- When set, the library checks the command
-checks the contents of the /proc/self/cmdline file.
+line used to start the program.
+Hotpatching and syscall interception occur
-Hotpatching, and syscall intercepting is only done, if the
-last component of the first zero terminated string in
+only if the last component of the command matches the string provided in this
-/proc/self/cmdline matches the string provided
-in the environment variable.
-This can also be queried
-by the user of the library:
+variable.
+This can also be queried by the user of the library:

-*INTERCEPT_NO_TRAMPOLINE* -- when set, trampoline is not used to jump from
-the patched library to the syscall_intercept library.

-*INTERCEPT_DEBUG_DUMP* -- when set, the output is verbose.

-*INTERCEPT_ALL_OBJS* -- when set, every library is patched and not just glibc
-and pthread.
-The syscall_intercept library and Capstone are excluded.

 ```c
 int syscall_hook_in_process_allowed(void);
 ```

+_INTERCEPT_ALL_OBJS_ -- When set, all libraries are patched, not just _glibc_ and
+_pthread_.
+Note: The syscall\_intercept library and Capstone are never patched.

+*INTERCEPT_NO_TRAMPOLINE* -- When set, the trampoline is not used for jumping
+from the patched library to the syscall\_intercept library.
+In the RISC-V
+version of this library, the trampoline size is less than 30 bytes, requiring
+only one page of memory when allocated with `mmap()`.
+Consequently, setting
+this variable does not significantly reduce memory usage.

+*INTERCEPT_DEBUG_DUMP* -- Enables verbose output.

 # EXAMPLE #